kokabeyukina/cronosarith/README.md

 # cronosarith

-independent project that displays a complex numbers graphing calculator using javascript created by Murilo B. Fernandes https://cronosarith.com/
+Independent project that displays a complex numbers graphing calculator using javascript\
+Created by Murilo B. Fernandes
+\ \
+https://cronosarith.com/